To search for a course at UCSB, or obtain a list of courses by department, use the online Schedule of Classes.

 Description

-Second quarter of a three-quarter sequence course concentrates on multi-track recording, mixing, digital signal processing, and studio based composition
+Second quarter of a three-quarter sequence course concentrating on studio based composition.

 MAT 293